 When we got our very first inflatable plug and play hot tub, (read full hot tub story in Part 1 HERE) we tried setting it up on a tarp on the lawn.

-So we reasoned, if we ever got another inflatable hot tub, we’d do it right and build a wood deck using proper pressure-treated wood deck material for it!
+So we reasoned, if we ever got another inflatable hot tub, we’d do it right and build a simple wood deck using proper pressure-treated wood deck material for it!

 I’m ecstatic to say we not only now have a larger 6-person inflatable hot tub we absolutely adore, it also now houses a perfectly durable new size deck that couldn’t be easier to build for our new water-filled outdoor living space!